Frequently Asked Questions

 The ribbon is based on the next permutation in the alternating colours used for the Coronation and Jubilee Medals issued throughout The Queen’s reign.
 Blue and White are the Provincial colours as taken from the flag, while Red and White are the national colours of Canada, as taken from the National Flag and Royal Arms of Canada.
 The colour white also doubles as a representation of platinum, and the medal commemorates the Platinum Jubilee.
 The ribbon and reverse of the medal were collaboratively designed by Dr. Christopher McCreery, Private Secretary to the Lieutenant Governor, and Lieutenant-Colonel Carl Gauthier, from the Directorate of Honours and Recognition of the Department of National Defence.

-The medal is being struck by Guthrie Woods Ltd. of Ottawa, while the ribbon is being made by Toy, Kenning & Spencer of England.
+The medal was struck by Guthrie Woods Ltd. of Ottawa, while the ribbon was made by Toy, Kenning & Spencer of England.
 The embossed certificate paper was printed in Nova Scotia by The Layne Company of Bedford, which also prints the Order of Nova Scotia appointment certificates

-IS NOVA SCOTIA THE ONLY JURISDICITON THAT WILL HAVE A PLATINUM JUBILEE MEDAL PROGRAM?
+WAS NOVA SCOTIA THE ONLY JURISDICITON TO HAVE A PLATINUM JUBILEE MEDAL PROGRAM?

-WILL OTHER PROVINCES HAVE A PLATINUM JUBILEE MEDAL PROGRAM?
+WHAT OTHER PROVINCES HAD A PLATINUM JUBILEE MEDAL PROGRAM?